talk2viren/umermansoor.github.io/_posts/2017-07-28-ai-is-not-magic-how-neural-networks-learn.md

 excerpt_separator: <!--more-->
 ---

 In my previous [blog post](https://codeahoy.com/2017/07/27/ai-winter-is-coming/), I claimed that "*AI is not magic.*" In this blog post, my goal is to discuss how neural networks learn, and show that AI isn't a crystal ball or magic, just science and some very slick mathematics.
-This is a *high level intro* and assumes that you are familiar with neural networks.
+I'll keep this *high level*, but assume that you know what an artificial neuron is and have at least little bit knowledge of neural networks.

 Let's start with an example.
 Suppose we are building an app to [identify hot dogs](https://www.theverge.com/2017/6/26/15876006/hot-dog-app-android-silicon-valley).
 Take a picture of a hot dog and the app will tell you if it's a "hotdog".
 Give it a picture of something else like a shoe and it will tell you that it's "not hotdog"